Winterize Your Home Checklist: 20 Ways to Winterize Over the Weekend

 Winterizing your home is not finished until you use Weatherstripping for the little nooks and crannies, which cannot be insulated otherwise.
 These places can be the window sash, attic hatches, door jambs, and immovable windows, which have degraded over time.

 If you have wooden walls, random cracks and crevices can develop over the years.
 Apply weatherstrip tape between the window frame and lower sash to insulate it perfectly.
 Moreover, weatherstrip the door jambs and ensure that it fits tightly.

 One important tip for winterizing your home is to clean your gutters thoroughly.
 Blocked drains can result in the accumulation of water.
 This puddle can serve as a breeding ground for mold and algae, seeping into the interior walls.

 Moreover, leaves and twigs can block off the gutters during fall.
 When winter arrives, along with snow and rain, the blocked gutters cannot carry the water away.
 The blocked water can freeze over and make potentially deadly ice dams.

 In preparation for winter, detach your garden hose at the end of the summer season.

 Ice takes up nearly 10% more space than the same amount of liquid water.
 When the water in the hose freezes during the winter season, the hose cannot stretch to accommodate it.
 This results in:

 - Broken Joints

-You may also want to prepare your home for winter emergencies in case you need to face any blizzards, ice storms, or other harsh winter conditions.
-This can result in power outages or keeping you homebound for weeks!
-Stocking up on food & supplies, having a secondary source of power, and keeping an emergency kit handy is a must.
+You may also want to prepare your home for winter emergencies if you need to face any blizzards, ice storms, or other harsh winter conditions.
+Weather disasters can result in power outages or keep you homebound for weeks!
+Therefore, stocking up on food & supplies, having a secondary power source, and keeping an emergency kit handy are necessary.

 Have a great winter!